line72/usbmdistros/website/content/products/obscurae-to_walk_the_path_of_sorrows.md

 ---
+actualPrice: $8.00
-title: "Obscurae - To Walk The Path Of Sorrows"
+album: To Walk The Path Of Sorrows
-date: 2021-06-13T12:22:19
-draft: false
-artist: "Obscurae"
+artist: Obscurae
-album: "To Walk The Path Of Sorrows"
 categories:
 - Tape
+date: '2021-06-26T15:16:22'
+draft: false
 images:
-    - "/images/covers/obscurae-to_walk_the_path_of_sorrows.jpg"
+- /images/covers/obscurae-to_walk_the_path_of_sorrows.jpg
-thumbnailImage: "/images/covers/obscurae-to_walk_the_path_of_sorrows-thumb.jpg"
-actualPrice: $8.00
 inStock: true
+thumbnailImage: /images/covers/obscurae-to_walk_the_path_of_sorrows-thumb.jpg
+title: Obscurae - To Walk The Path Of Sorrows
 ---

 ## Tape